Jacob-Pickard/Quiz-App/README.md

+Log - 2/12/25
+    [X] Standardized my JSONs
+    [X] Updated my program to accept the standardized JSON [X] Added explanations to my JSON
+    [X] Explanations are now displayed when a user selects an answer.
+    [X] Updated the quiz logic so that you have to click a next question button instead of the quiz rolling over to the next question after 2 seconds.
+    [X] CSS Updates on the leaderboard page

 Log - 2/11/25
-    [X] Added the Auto Animate blogpost to showcase the library and its features [1] Remove the random blogpost that was supposed to be for the JSON demonstration (it has no content) [1] Big empty space on the leaderboard page above the title [1] Rename index.js in questions folder to be something more descriptive
+    [X] Added the Auto Animate blogpost to showcase the library and its features, also happens when you click read more/read less
+    [1] Remove the random blogpost that was supposed to be for the JSON demonstration (it has no content) [1] Big empty space on the leaderboard page above the title [1] Rename index.js in questions folder to be something more descriptive